Explore the Comprehensive Cheat Sheet with HTTP Response Codes

 The target resource from request is blocked from applying the specified method to it.
 To make resource available, you need to unlock it or provide the correct authorization data.

 When can this code be applied?
-When the resource … is closed.
+When the resource … is locked.
 Usually, this happens for security reasons.

 424 Failed Dependency

 Indicates that implementation of the current request may depend on the success of the other operation, and if it is not successfully completed, the entire request processing will be interrupted.

 425 Unordered Collection